inkstak/musicbrainz/README.md

 ### Configuration

-You can setup a global configuration:
+You first need to setup a global configuration:

     MusicBrainz.configure do |c|
       c.app_name    = 'MyApp'